atakandag/data_collection_vloc/README.md

 ##Collect the data

 Run the following command to collect the data.
 To learn the udp_dest_ip adress, run ifconfig command and check the inet adress of enp2s0f1.
+Also, remember to check your sensor_hostname is correct in the file [collect_data.sh](https://github.com/atakandag/data_collection_vloc/blob/main/collect_data.sh)
 ```bash
 ./collect_data.sh <udp_dest_ip>
 ```